grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Merge

-Use this transformation to combine the results from multiple queries into a single result, particularly useful when using the table panel visualization.
+Use this transformation to combine the results from multiple queries into a single result, which is particularly useful when using the table panel visualization.
 This transformation merges values into the same row if the shared fields contain the same data.

 Here's an example illustrating the impact of the "Merge Rows" transformation on two queries returning table data: